Information for Parents + Families

 Concern About Your Student

-Counselors are able to help you with many of the questions or concerns that you have about your student’s well-being.
+Counselors are available to consult with you regarding many of the questions or concerns that you may have about your student’s well-being.
 These questions may relate to your student’s needs or where the needed assistance can be obtained.

 The counseling staff is eager to help you with your concerns or questions about your student, however confidentiality is an essential aspect of the counseling relationship between Cook Counseling Center and your student.
 This limits the amount of information that can be shared with you.
 Confidentiality in the counseling relationship is protected in the state of Virginia and this prevents the counseling staff from discussing your student’s counseling in any way without written permission from your student.
 Counselors cannot confirm in any way if your student has been seen at the center.